 Some schools may have a different process for requesting a Direct PLUS Loan or may require additional steps not covered by this application.
 In most cases, once you select your school, we can tell you if the school has a different process and whether you need to contact the school's financial aid office for further information.

 Federal Work Study

-The DWU work-study program is available for you if you have received a work-study award on your financial aid letter.
+The DWU work-study program is available if you have received a work-study award on your financial aid offer.

 Purpose of the Work-Study Program